ClarksonCJ/clarksoncj.github.io/content/posts/supply-chain-secrets-management.md

 In software development, secrets such as API keys and credentials enable secure interactions between different software components and services.
-In manufacturing, operational secrets ensure that sensitive machinery and processes are accessible only to authorized personnel, thus protecting intellectual property and preventing sabotage.
+In manufacturing, operational secrets ensure that sensitive machinery and processes are accessible only to authorised personnel, thus protecting intellectual property and preventing sabotage.
 During distribution, encryption keys protect the confidentiality and integrity of products as they move from producers to consumers.

 ### Risks Associated with Secrets in the Supply Chain

 Each stage of the supply chain carries specific risks if secrets are compromised.
-For instance, in software development, exposed secrets can lead to unauthorized access to systems, potentially resulting in data breaches or malicious code insertion.
+For instance, in software development, exposed secrets can lead to unauthorised access to systems, potentially resulting in data breaches or malicious code insertion.
 In manufacturing, compromised machine credentials can lead to production halts or defective products.
 During distribution, intercepted encryption keys can result in tampering or theft of goods.